 The AT Program consists of four years of concentrated academic study culminating in a two-and-a-half-year program of Athletic Training academic courses and clinical rotation experiences.
 These clinical rotations take place with UL Athletics, local high schools, physicians and therpay centers.
 Visit our Clinical Sites page for a complete listing.

 The Athletic Training curriculum combines courses in biology, physiology, anatomy, biomechanics, and more so you can work with athletes and sports teams across the country.
 Through your Kinesiology courses, you'll learn prevention and care of athletic injuries, how to assess injuries in upper and lower extremities, reconditioning of sports injuries, exercise testing and prescription, nutrition for fitness and sports, and advanced sports medicine.
+Our graduation, retention and job placement data table may be accessed here.

 The mission of the Athletic Training Program at the University of Louisiana at Lafayette is to prepare our students for professional assimilation through a rigorous education process that blends a challenging academic curriculum with aggressive, hands-on clinical experiences.
 Through this process, our students will become life-long learners that seek answers to the changing medical environment by exploring and conducting research.
 Ultimately, graduates of the Athletic Training Program at the University of Louisiana at Lafayette will be prepared to successfully attempt the Board of Certification (BOC) exam and become competent allied health care professionals for the physically active individuals of South Louisiana and surrounding region.